Lee-W/main-blog/content/posts/tech/2016/09-A-Learning-based-Framework-to-Handle-Multi-round-Multi-party-Influence-Maximization-on-Social-Networks.md

 ### Unknown but available to train

-* The differece between the known case is that experience cannot be obtained through simulation
+* The difference between the known case is that experience cannot be obtained through simulation
 * Train against unknown opponent's strategy during competition
     * It's feasible because STORM-Q only needs to know the seed-selection outcoms of the opponent to update the Q-table, not exact strategy it takes